 Add all the ingredients into a shaker tin, including the watermelon juice and the jalapeños.
 Add ice, cover, then shake for 25 seconds.
-Fine strain into an old-fashioned glass filled with fresh ice.
+Fine strain this into an old-fashioned glass filled with fresh ice.
 Garnish with jalapeño rounds or a lime wheel, and enjoy!

 We love how curated your instagram is, any tips for those looking to elevate their instagram game?

 Something that’s helped my account grow over the years is to focus on a particular topic or beat.
 When I first launched my company, I tried to cover everything in cannabis.
 Now, I primarily just focus on infused foods and beverages as well as culinary cannabis experiences.
-That content is aligned with what my viewers prefer to see.
+That content is aligned with what my viewers want to see.

 Can you share 5 of your favorite profiles to follow on instagram?